New Hall School: Past headmistresses and principals

 At Liege and then in England it can be assumed that the Prioress was also in charge of the school.
 At some unknown stage a First Mistress became a quasi-Headmistress in the school under the Prioress.
 The term headmistress was first used in 1942 and the term principal from 2005.

-Acclaimed former pupils
+Former pupils

 Former pupils are known as "Old Fishes" or "New Hallians".
-The term Old Fishes was used for former pupils from as early as 1799.
-At the time of Catholic persecution in mainland Europe, the founding Religious Community were forced to leave the Low Countries and to move to England.
-Whilst they were seeking a suitable venue in England, the nuns used the word "Fishes" as a code word for students and the term eventually stuck.